kensanata/oddmu/README.md

 make install
 ```

-To install it elsewhere, here's an example using [GNU
+Here's an example using [GNU Stow](https://www.gnu.org/software/stow/)
-Stow](https://www.gnu.org/software/stow/) to install it into
+to install it into `/usr/local/stow` in a way that allows you to
-`/usr/local/stow` in a way that allows you to uninstall it later:
+uninstall it later:

 ```sh
 sudo mkdir /usr/local/stow/oddmu